“Discerning the beauty of our inner being unravels the secret of God.”

 Although Aghor is rooted in Hindu culture, it is not a religion and can be practiced by anyone, regardless of religious or ethnic background.
 Free of dogma, Aghor emphasizes personal freedom and tangible approaches to doing good for the Self and for the world.
-There are no rules about what someone can and can’t do, but that does not mean we should do whatever we feel like.
-It requires an exceptional amount of attentiveness and self-discipline of thought, action and speech if one hopes to make any progress.
+There are no rules about what you can and cannot do, but that does not mean we should do whatever we feel like.
+It requires an exceptional amount of attentiveness and self-discipline of thought, action and speech to progress.
 It requires a willingness – even eagerness – to face discomforts head-on and exert effort to go beyond them.
 As a Guru-based tradition, Aghor offers time-tested practices for inner development appropriate to each individual, under the personal guidance of an accomplished spiritual teacher.
-The Guru functions as a bridge, helping us to connect with our innate spiritual wisdom, and the inherent divinity that is our true nature.
+The Guru functions as a bridge, helping us connect with our innate spiritual wisdom, and the inherent divinity that is our true nature.

 The core teaching of Aghor is that you are Divine.
 As a Divine being, you are whole, limitless, pure, above guilt and free from fear.
 When we practice virtues such as unconditional compassion, acceptance and love, we can gradually develop awareness of the Divine within us.
 We become an instrument for the Divine to work through us.
 The Divine dwells within you and in everyone and everything around you.
 Just as light and warmth indicate the presence of the sun, when you show unconditional compassion, acceptance, love, and forgiveness, you reflect the presence of the Divine within.
 When you are aware of these virtues, you are in touch with your inner Divinity.
 When you practice them, Divine energy flows through you into the world.